Open Data Hub logo

 • A previously created runtime configuration is visible in the JupyterLab interface.

-• You have created and launched a Jupyter server from a notebook image that contains the Elyra extension (Standard data science, TensorFlow, TrustyAI, PyTorch, or HabanaAI).
+• You have created and launched a Jupyter server from a notebook image that contains the Elyra extension (Standard data science, TensorFlow, TrustyAI, or PyTorch).

 Procedure